 Will there be any on-site preparation for applicant test-takers?

 Yes.
 Test administrators will review the directions with the child before beginning the test.
 This will ensure that each child receives on-site tutorials on how to respond to the three types of questions: multiple-choice, drag and drop, and touch.
-Families have access to a FREE online What to Expect on AABL guide and videos for each level, to help prepare for test day.
+Families can go here to access free online guides and videos for each level, to help prepare for test day.

 Are there breaks during the assessment?